mathiasose/slacker_log_handler/README.md

 ### channel (required)
 Set which channel you want to post to, e.g. "#general".

-### stack_trace
-Whether to show the traceback leading to the log message.
-Defaults to false.

 ### username
 The username that will post to Slack.
 Defaults to "Python logger".